OmarMuhammedAli/ToDo-list/README.md

 To-Do list can improve your work and personal life.
 You can use it to reduce the stress in your life and get more done in less time.
 It also helps you become more reliable for other people and save time for the best things in life.

-This program uses SQLAlchemy as an ORM to manage SQLite database for storing, sorting, adding, and deleting tasks.
+This program uses SQLAlchemy as an ORM to manage SQLite database for storing, sorting, filtering, adding, and deleting tasks.

 Prerequisites